 But, most daily scrums do turn up something useful to the team..
 And the idea is that the many daily scrums where important things are discussed make up for the more infrequent occasions where nothing important gets discussed.

 Determine if the Objection Is Valid

 The second, and more important, thing that I do when I hear this objection, is to consider whether it’s valid.
 It may be.
-If so, the Scrum Master needs should take that as an indicator that the meetings could be improved.
+If so, the Scrum Master needs should take that as an indicator that the daily scrums could be improved.